What is Multicloud?

 In This Article

-Here’s another way to look at it.
 Multicloud is a superset in which a hybrid cloud would be considered a multicloud deployment.
 When we say hybrid cloud, we are referring specifically to a customer- or partner-managed IT infrastructure plus a public cloud.
 For its part, multicloud refers to having more than one cloud deployment (private or public) interconnected.
 The two approaches can be mutually exclusive.

 A public cloud delivers IT services and infrastructure offsite via a network.
 The hosted applications share storage and computing resources with the other tenants on a single host in a multi-tenant architecture.
-It is a great solution for users or organizations seeking to cut up-front costs without adversely impacting reliability, scalability, security or flexibility.
+Public cloud is a great solution for users or organizations seeking to cut up-front costs without adversely impacting reliability, scalability, security or flexibility.

 With a private cloud, services and infrastructure are dedicated to a single organization and resources are not shared.
 As a result, data storage, hardware and network pools are not accessible by other businesses in the same data center.
 Organizations use a vendor's offsite IT infrastructure, with the vendor owning the hardware and the client owning their data.

-Edge hybrid: Edge hybrid (or intelligent workload placement) runs time- and business-critical workloads locally at the edge of the network using Intel Optane technology, while all other workloads run the cloud.
-In an edge hybrid setup, the internet link is a noncritical component.
+- Edge hybrid: Edge hybrid (or intelligent workload placement) runs time- and business-critical workloads locally at the edge of the network using Intel Optane technology, while all other workloads run the cloud.
+In an edge hybrid setup, the internet link is a non-critical component.

-Analytics hybrid/multicloud: The analytics hybrid/multicloud pattern capitalizes on the separation of analytics and transactional systems by running the two kinds of workloads in two different computing environments.
+- Analytics hybrid/multicloud: The analytics hybrid/multicloud pattern capitalizes on the separation of analytics and transactional systems by running the two kinds of workloads in two different computing environments.

-Environment hybrid: Keeps the production environment of a workload in the existing data center but uses the public cloud for other, non-production environments.
+- Environment hybrid: Keeps the production environment of a workload in the existing data center but uses the public cloud for other, non-production environments.

-Cloud bursting: Uses a private computing environment for the baseline load and bursts to the cloud temporarily when extra capacity is needed.
+- Cloud bursting: Uses a private computing environment for the baseline load and bursts to the cloud temporarily when extra capacity is needed.